Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption_UKI_and_Secure_Boot.md

 ```

 > cryptdevice=UUID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx:root root=/dev/mapper/root rw # Run 'blkid' to get the UID of your root partition
+> rd.luks.name=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx=root rd.luks.options=password-echo=no root=/dev/mapper/root rw # Run 'blkid' to get the UID of your root partition

 ```bash
 vim /etc/mkinitcpio.d/linux.preset # Enable UKI options in mkinitcpio preset for your kernel